 - Destruction of Property is when you intentionally destroy another person’s property.
 The amount of damage done determines the severity of the offense.
 If the damage is less than $1,000.00, it is a class 1 misdemeanor (12 months in jail; $2,500.00 fine).
 If it is over $1,000.00, the offense is a class 6 felony (5 years in prison).
 Va.
 Code § 18.2-138.

 - Arson is intentionally setting fire to another’s property to cause destruction or damage.
 Arson is punishable as either a Class 2 felony or Class 3 felony depending on the circumstances, may result in a sentence of up to 20 years prison.
 Va.
 Code § 18.2-77

 Other property crimes in Virginia are issuing bad checks, receiving stolen goods, and unlawfully entering property.
 There are multiple other property crimes in the Virginia Code but the ones listed on this page are the most common charged. § 18.2-77

 Depending on the offense you are charged with, various different defenses to crimes against property can be employed in Virginia.
 For example, a lawyer can argue that an act was not done intentionally, or that the accused had a lawful claim of right to the property taken.
 Defenses are specific to the crime charged and the specific factual circumstances.

 Like all other offenses, specific constitutional challenges can be brought to try and suppress evidence obtained in violation of your constitutional rights.
 If successful, the prosecutor may not be able to prove the charge against you because the evidence suppressed was crucial to their case.

-If you have been charged with a crime against property, contact Attorney Dischley today.
+If you have been charged with a crime against property, contact Dischley Law, PLLC today.